scikit-image/scikit-image/doc/source/skips/4-transition-to-v2.rst

   finalised (the new API suggested by deprecation messages in v0.19 becomes the only API).
 - This is released as 1.0.
-- At this point, main changes the package and import names to skimage2, and the API is free to evolve.
+- At this point, the branch `main` changes the package and import names to `skimage2`, and the API is free to evolve.

 Further motivation for the API changes is explained below, and largely duplicated from `SKIP-3 <skip_3_transition_v1>_`.